userviktoriuss/qvn/README.md

-# Broken videos for qvn metric
+# Broken videos for qvn metric.